 The problem is not often arrogance or unbelief.
 Some people just do not feel worthy enough to receive forgiveness.
 They need reassurance from God that he loves them.
 He has made them worthy through the blood of the Lamb, Jesus Christ.
 He has accepted their confession.
 He wants to set them free from the power of sin.

-As a cautionary note, just because some clergy person pronounces absolution in God’s name does not mean that God is bound by this statement.
-In order to receive God’s absolution we must truly repent.
+As a cautionary note, just because some clergyperson pronounces absolution in God’s name does not mean that God is bound by this statement.
+To receive God’s absolution we must truly repent.

 Surely He has borne our griefs

 And carried our sorrows;

 The chastisement for our peace was upon Him,

 All we like sheep have gone astray;